Event Producer Resources

 As a Midsumma Festival Producer, you receive a 20% discount to advertise your event in the Midsumma Festival Printed Guide.

-With a print publication of 35,000 copies across Victoria, Sydney CBD, South Australia, and Brisbane - this is a unique opportunity to purchase extra promotion for your Midsumma event inside the printed guide at a reduced rate.
-The program guide will be launched on 20 Nov 2019.
-The deadline for all advertising inquiries will be 7 Oct 2019.
-Deadline for artwork is 14 Oct 2019.
+This is a unique opportunity to purchase extra promotion for your Midsumma event inside the printed guide at a reduced rate.
+The program guide will be launched in March 2021.
+The deadline for all advertising inquiries will be 21 December 2020.

 Registered Event Producers are granted a license to use the new Midsumma logo on promotional material (posters, website, catalogues, etc).